PVorontsov/Visual-Analytics-External-debt-time-series-/README.md

  https://datacatalog.worldbank.org/dataset/quarterly-external-debt-statistics-gdds

-This visualization is a great way to compare external debts of developing, less developed, and developed countries.
+This visualization is a great tool to compare external debts of developing, less developed, and developed countries.